RansomedKC/Capstone-Project/README.md

 ## Usage

-1. Clone this repository to your local machine:
+1. I Cloned this repository to my local machine:

    ```bash
    git clone https://github.com/RansomedKC/socks-shop-deployment.git
    ```

-2. Navigate to the cloned repository directory:
+2. I Navigated to the cloned repository directory:

    ```bash
    cd socks-shop-deployment
    ```

-3. Update the `variables.tf` file with your AWS credentials and desired configurations.
+3. I Updated the `variables.tf` file with my AWS credentials and desired configurations.

-4. Initialize Terraform and apply the configurations:
+4. I then Initialized Terraform and applied the configurations:

    ```bash
    terraform init
    terraform apply
    ```

-5. Follow the prompts to confirm the changes and deploy the infrastructure.
+5. I Followed the prompts to confirm the changes and deploy the infrastructure.

 ## Additional Considerations